lgxi24/lgxi24.github.io/_pages/about.md

 Hi, welcome to my homepage! :wave:

 My name is Guanxi, and I am currently a final-year undergraduate student in the Department of Electrical and Electronic Engineering at Imperial College London.
-My interests span machine learning and computer architecture, with a current research focus on efficient algorithms and systems for machine learning.
+My research interest is efficient algorithms, systems, and hardware for machine learning.
 Specifically, I work on inference optimization for diffusion LLMs, agentic AI systems, and mixed-precision inference.
 You can check out [Experiences](/cv/) to learn more about my work and experience.

 ---